61st Cavalry Regiment (United States)

-The 61st Cavalry Regiment is a regiment of the United States Army first established in 2004.
-The 1st, 2nd and 4th Squadrons are inactive.
-The 3rd Squadron is assigned to the 2nd Brigade Combat Team, 4th Infantry Division.
+The 61st Cavalry Regiment was a regiment of the United States Army first established in 2004.
+All four squadrons are inactive, with the 3rd Squadron being inactivated on 15 July 2024.

 History

 The 61st Cavalry traces its lineage to the 601st Tank Destroyer Battalion.
-The 601st was activated 19 August 1941 and deployed to England on 2 August 1942.
+The 601st was activated on the 19th August 1941 and deployed to England on 2 August 1942.
 In North Africa, the battalion participated in the battles of Ousseltia Valley, Sbeitla, Kasserine Pass, Mateur, and El Guettar, for which it was awarded the Presidential Unit Citation for destroying 37 tanks in 24 hours.

 The battalion conducted its first amphibious assault at Salerno on 9 September 1943, with the 36th Infantry Division and 1st Ranger Battalion.
 It fought through Salerno until 30 September 1943.
 The 601st conducted its second amphibious assault at Anzio Beachhead where they destroyed 42 enemy tanks and countless enemy personnel.

 In Southern France, SSG Clyde Choate of C Company, 601st Tank Destroyer Battalion was awarded the Medal of Honor for his actions near the town of Bruyéres, France, on 25 October 1944.
 During the 16-day battle at Colmar, the battalion succeeded in destroying 18 enemy tanks and dozens of enemy fortifications.
 The 601st was awarded its second Presidential Unit Citation for the battalion's actions and valor.
-In intense fighting outside of Colmar, Second Lieutenant Audie Murphy earned the Medal of Honor by single-handedly defeating a German attack atop a 601st M10 Tank Destroyer.
+In intense fighting outside of Colmar, Second Lieutenant Audie Murphy earned the Medal of Honor by single-handedly defeating a German attack atop a damaged and burning 601st M10 tank destroyer.

 During the latter days of the German campaign, the 601st Reconnaissance Company ranged far ahead of the advancing US forces.
 It helped keep the disorganized remnants of the German army within the allied zone of advance from consolidating and re-organizing.
 The 601st earned 10 campaign streamers in WW II and 2 Presidential Unit Citations.
 After brief occupation duties in Europe, the 601st Tank Destroyer Battalion was deactivated.